MONAMOOR

 Objective

-To develop in parallel both modelling tools for the mechanical behaviour of nylon fiber rope, and the appropriated long-term monitoring instruments based on a deep understanding of material degradation mechanisms.
+To develop tools for modelling the mechanical behaviour of nylon fibre lines and appropriate long-term monitoring instruments, based on an in-depth understanding of degradation mechanisms

 Resources